nemaload/nemashow/README.md

 <div align="center">_presents_
 #NEMASHOW
 </div>
-Nemashow is a web application which enables the public to access interactive visualizations of data produced by the [NEMALOAD](http://nemaload.davidad.org) project.
+NEMASHOW is a web application which enables the public to access interactive visualizations of data produced by the [NEMALOAD](http://nemaload.davidad.org) project.
 Nemashow is built on the [Meteor](http://meteor.com/) framework, and uses [WebGL](http://webgl.org) for visualizations.

 ##Setup
 ###Overview